lankydan/lankydanblog-jamstack/content/blog/2017/configuring-logback-with-spring-boot/index.md

   <dependency>
     <groupId>org.apache.logging.log4j</groupId>
     <artifactId>log4j-to-slf4j</artifactId>
-    <version>2.11.1</version>
+    <version>2.13.3</version>
     <scope>compile</scope>
   </dependency>
   <dependency>
     <groupId>org.slf4j</groupId>
     <artifactId>jul-to-slf4j</artifactId>
-    <version>1.7.25</version>
+    <version>1.7.30</version>
     <scope>compile</scope>
   </dependency>
 </dependencies>
 ```

 `logback-classic` contains the `logback-core` dependency and between them they contain everything we need to get started.
-The versions of the libraries shown above are for version `2.1.1.RELEASE` of Spring Boot.
+The versions of the libraries shown above are for version `2.3.1.RELEASE` of Spring Boot.
 These dependencies stay the same between Spring Boot versions, but their own versions might differ slightly.
+No changes have been required to any of the examples since originally writing this post against version `2.0.0`.

 Before we start looking at configuring Logback its worth having a quick look through how to send a message to the log from within a class.